Becky139/GOT-Quiz/README.md

 ## Issues and Bugs - Fixed

 - **Footer Not At bottom of Page** - A bug was detected with the footer on the quiz and sign up dump page not staying at the base of the screen.
 It was rectified by fixing it to the bottom of the page.
-- **Header and Footer Responsivness** - A bug was detected on smaller screens that the header and footer do not fit the width of the screen.
+- **Header and Footer Responsiveness** - A bug was detected on smaller screens that the header and footer do not fit the width of the screen.
 The issue was rectified by finding the div and making it responsive to smaller screens
-- **Footer on Quiz Page** - A bug was detected on the quiz page with the footer being fixed it was covering the bottem on the quix box when playing.
-It was rectified by changing the footer and html to display releative this means the footer stays at the bottom of the page and move down when quiz box expands.
+- **Footer on Quiz Page** - A bug was detected on the quiz page with the footer being fixed it was covering the bottom on the quix box when playing.
+It was rectified by changing the footer and html to display relative this means the footer stays at the bottom of the page and move down when quiz box expands.

 ## Issues and Bugs - Not Fixed

-- **Contact Form Sending Emails** - I put in place using emailjs and java script a way for the contact form to send an email when doing this i had some issues with the form not loading also auto response was not working.
-If i had some more time i would have fixed this and implenmented this, for now i have removed this so the contact form works.
+- **Contact Form Sending Emails** - I put in place using emails and java script a way for the contact form to send an email when doing this i had some issues with the form not loading also auto response was not working.
+If I had some more time i would have fixed this and implemented this, for now i have removed this so the contact form works.

 [Back to top](#GOT-Quiz)

 ## Technologies Used

-### Main Lanuages Used
+### Main Languages Used
 - [HTML5](https://en.wikipedia.org/wiki/HTML5 "Link to HTML Wiki")
 - [CSS3](https://en.wikipedia.org/wiki/Cascading_Style_Sheets "Link to CSS Wiki")
 - [JavaScript](https://en.wikipedia.org/wiki/JavaScript "Link to JavaScript Wiki")